 Why We Love It

-↠ The batter can be largely made ahead of time and stored in a Mason Jar in a cooler.
+- The batter can be (mostly) made ahead of time and stored in a sealed container in a cooler.

 One of our gripes about making French toast in a standard round skillet is that you can usually only fit 2 slices in the pan at a time—which means it takes longer to get breakfast on the table and the first slices are usually cold.

-We were so excited to find the GSI Bugaboo Square Frypan on Backcountry because it easily fits 4 slices at a time!
+We were so excited to find the GSI Bugaboo Square Frypan because it easily fits 4 slices at a time!
 This skillet let us crank out breakfast much quicker.

 The process for making Pumpkin French Toast is very similar to making standard French toast, but with a few additional ingredients.